Dry forests and woodlands

 During the gold rush, huge areas of forest were cut to provide wood for fuel and building.
 Forests were also cleared for agriculture, particularly in the more fertile plains and valleys.
 The remaining forests are fragmented and prone to invasion by weeds and pest animals.

-Dry forests and woodlands facts
+More about dry forests and woodlands

 - They support a wide variety of plants and animals including a range of reptiles and significant mammals such as the Brush-tailed Phascogale, Squirrel Glider and Regent Honeyeater